turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 ## 2. Reflection on Learning Experiences

-Please take time to really think about your answers to the attached questions questions.
-These questions are potentially what you would be talking about at coffee meetings, meet-ups, interviews, etc. If you think about your answers now, you'll be much more comfortable answering them later.
+Please take time to really think about your answers to the attached questions.
+These are potentially what you would be talking about at coffee meetings, meet-ups, interviews, etc. If you think about your answers now, you'll be much more comfortable answering them later.
+Also, at the end of Mod 4 we ask for a presentation and your answers can be a great place to start for that presentation.
 Reflection questions](./reflections_on_learning.md) on your learning experience thus far here at Turing.

 **Submit: Link to gist.**